-Located on the corner of Hill and Wellington streets, East Perth Common Ground will comprise 112 self-contained apartments along with communal areas, on-site support services and commercial space.
+Located on the corner of Hill and Wellington streets, East Perth Common Ground comprises 112 self-contained apartments along with communal areas, on-site support services and commercial space.

-Construction of the 17-storey building has been completed by ADCO Constructions Pty Ltd. Its design has been informed by people with lived experience of homelessness, community housing providers and other key stakeholders to ensure it will meet the needs of its tenants.
+Construction of the 17-storey building was completed by ADCO Constructions Pty Ltd. Its design has been informed by people with lived experience of homelessness, community housing providers and other key stakeholders to ensure it meets the needs of its tenants.

 Mission Australia has been contracted to provide individualised on-site support services to help tenants improve their wellbeing and sustain their tenancy.

-Mission Australia Housing has been awarded the contract for property and tenancy management services and will be responsible for all property management functions, including receiving and reviewing applications for tenancy.
+Mission Australia Housing has been awarded the contract for property and tenancy management services and is responsible for all property management functions, including receiving and reviewing applications for tenancy.

-East Perth Common Ground is expected to welcome tenants from January 2026 and will be a phased approach.
+East Perth Common Ground will welcome tenants from early 2026 through a phased approach.

 East Perth Common Ground provides housing and support services to vulnerable people and forms part of the Perth City Deal's Homelessness Housing Projects, a partnership between the State and Federal Governments and the City of Perth.